Lesotho PM says army staged coup, flees to South Africa

 Besides textile exports and a slice of regional customs receipts, Lesotho's other big earner is hydropower exported to South Africa from the massive mountain ranges that have made it a favourite of trivia fans as "the world's highest country" - its lowest point is 1,380 metres (4,528 feet) above sea level.

-(Additional reporting by Peroshni Govender, Joe Brock, Helen Nyambura and Pascal Fletcher,; Writing by Pascal Fletcher; Editing by Joe Brock and Xxx)
+(Additional reporting by Peroshni Govender, Joe Brock, Helen Nyambura, Pascal Fletcher, and Sandra Maler in Washington; Writing by Pascal Fletcher; Editing by Joe Brock and Leslie Adler)